wevoice/wesub/docs/api.rst

 VideoLanguageResource
 ~~~~~~~~~~~~~~~~~~~~~

-Represents a language for a given video on Universal Subtitles.
+Represents a language for a given video on Amara.

 Listing video languages::